Certificate of compliance

 The two CoC forms approved by Electrical Safety Regulator are:

-The decision to phase out the hard copy books has been reversed.
 Hard copy books will remain available for use by electrical licence holders working in the Northern Territory under automatic mutual recognition, and those licence holders who prefer to use the hard copy books.
+Electrical licence holders are required to complete an application form to purchase a hard copy CoC book.

-Electrical contractors and workers still using the hard copy books can email scanned copies of the CoC to NT WorkSafe on agd.ecoc@nt.gov.au and to Power and Water on powerconnections@powerwater.com.au.
+Electrical contractors and workers still using the hard copy books can email scanned copies of the CoC to NT WorkSafe on agd.ecoc@nt.gov.au and to the relevant network provider depending on your location:

 Supplementary Certificate of Compliance forms